08 Aug Improve Your Overhead Press by Testing These Five Areas

 We want to assess both active and passive thoracic spine mobility because if someone is limited actively, but has full passive mobility, then they need to perform some type of stability or motor control exercise.

 If someone is limited both passively and actively, then we know that they have limited thoracic spine mobility.
 If active is limited but passive is not, then a stability problem is to blame (more on this later).

-Doing various thoracic spine mobility drills can help to improve thoracic spine mobility and in turn, decrease stress placed on the glenohumeral joint and improve your overhead pres.
+Doing various thoracic spine mobility drills can help to improve thoracic spine mobility.
+In turn, this will decrease the stress placed on the glenohumeral joint and improve your overhead press.

 Stability Needs For Proper Overhead Pressing

-Now that we have covered what areas of the upper body need to be mobile in order to adequately perform overhead pressing, let’s take a look at what areas need to have stability.
+Now that we have covered what areas of the upper body need to be mobile to adequately perform overhead pressing let’s take a look at what areas need to have stability.

 Don’t mistake stability with strength.
 Stability and strength are two different things.
 A way you can think of stability is “controlled mobility.”
 It is the proper timing and sequencing of a joint or joints that allow for the proper performance of a movement.

-Regarding the shoulder joint, the scapula needs to be able to move in a controlled fashion in order to allow for the arms to get overhead to perform the pressing movement without causing pain and/or compensation.
+Regarding the shoulder joint, the scapula needs to be able to move in a controlled fashion to allow for the arms to get overhead to perform the pressing movement without causing pain and compensation.

-When watching someone’s scapula, or shoulder blades move, we would like to see 55-60 degrees of upward scapular rotation.
-This will allow for adequate movement of the scapula so that humerus don’t crash into it when going to press overhead.
+When watching someone’s scapula or shoulder blades move, we would like to see 55-60 degrees of upward scapular rotation.
+This will allow for adequate movement of the scapula so that humerus doesn’t crash into it when going to press overhead.